 As the race for Quantum is fully a component of both the emerging Quantum AI world and the very race itself, we must thus understand its dynamics, its characteristics, as well as its actors.

 The purpose of this article is thus to define the framework within which the Race to Quantum can be understood, to present an adequate tool to handle the multiple characteristics of this race, namely dynamic mapping – for mathematicians dynamic graphs – and to uncover parts of the dynamic map thus achieved as example of what is happening and what can be done to understand.

-Considering the scope of the race, this is work in progress, which furthermore needs to be permanently updated and necessitates sponsorship – for open publication – and/or commission for specific and private use, according to actors’ strategy.
+Considering the scope of the race, this is work in progress.
+The research furthermore needs to be permanently updated.
+It thus necessitates sponsorship for open publication, and/or commission for specific and private use, according to actors’ strategy.
 Do not hesitate to contact us.

 Here, as concrete examples of the dynamic map depicting the race to quantum, we shall present a first series of videos showing how the race unfolds between 1997 and 2028, considering some of the characteristics identified in the first section of this article, as necessary to understand the race to quantum.
 Each video is accompanied by a classical description of the corresponding part of the race, with the detailed sources used.